 The Board has approved a set of policies, procedures and frameworks for effective internal control.
 The Group has procedures for the delegation of authorities for significant matters, to ensure approval is sought at the appropriate level.
 These procedures are subject to regular review and provide an ongoing process for identifying, evaluating and managing the significant risks faced by the Group.
 Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.

-The responsibility for designing, operating and monitoring the system and the maintenance of effective control is delegated to the management of each of the Group's Operating Companies.
-The Group's risk management and reporting process helps Group management to identify, assess, prioritise and mitigate risk.
-Management at each Operating Company has responsibility for the identification and evaluation of the significant risks applicable to their business and any mitigating actions to be taken.
+The responsibility for designing, operating and monitoring the system and the maintenance of effective control is delegated to the management of each of the Group’s operating companies.
+The Group’s risk management and reporting process helps Group management to identify, assess, prioritise and mitigate risk.
+Management at each operating company has responsibility for the identification and evaluation of the significant risks applicable to their business and any mitigating actions to be taken.
 The Group Executive Committee reviews, identifies and evaluates the risks that are significant at a Group level, as well as the mitigating actions against those risks.
 These are then considered by the Board.
-The types of risks identified included both strategic and material operational risks and are detailed on pages 28 to 31 of the report.
+The types of risks identified included both strategic and material operational risks and are detailed

 Management is required to apply judgement in evaluating the risks facing the Group in achieving its objectives, in determining the risks that are considered acceptable to bear, in assessing the likelihood of those risks materialising, in identifying the Group’s ability to reduce the incidence and impact on the business of risks that do materialise, and in ensuring the costs of operating particular controls are proportionate to the benefit provided.